Hezbollah armed strength: Infrastructure

 Hezbollah has built "broad, advanced, [and] comprehensive military infrastructure within densely populated areas of Lebanon."
-Because Hezbollah cannot challenge Israeli air superiority over Lebanon, the group is highly decentralized, with no critical infrastructure or centers of gravity.
-The party's infrastructure is essentially composed of two parts: a network of secret bunkers in rural terrain used by heavily trained combatants like anti-tank teams, and fortified villages defended by local residents and reservists.
+Because Hezbollah cannot challenge Israeli air superiority over Lebanon, Hezbollah is highly decentralized, with no critical infrastructure or centers of gravity.
+Hezbollah's infrastructure is essentially composed of two parts: a network of secret bunkers in rural terrain, used by heavily trained combatants like anti-tank teams, and fortified villages defended by local residents and reservists.

 Hezbollah tries to reduce its weapon signatures and to build hardened defensive positions to mitigate Israeli airstrikes.
 Some of Hezbollah's bunkers were located very close to UN observation posts or the Israeli border, and had running water, thick concrete, and weeks of supplies.
 The infrastructure was reportedly built primarily in 2003–2004 and was overseen by Hezbollah commander Fouad Shakar.

 In 2006, The IAF quickly destroyed all 17 of the group's border observation posts on the Blue Line.
-Likewise, Israel demolished the group's well-guarded headquarters complex in southern Beirut, which included fifteen-story buildings, with airstrikes.
+Israel demolished the group's well-guarded headquarters complex in southern Beirut, which included fifteen-story buildings, with airstrikes.
 This complex oversaw administration, logistics, manpower, and intelligence work.
 Consequently, Hezbollah has since grown more decentralized and moved more infrastructure underground.
-The organization may have a central command center underneath the Iranian embassy in Beirut.
+Hezbollah may have a central command center underneath the Iranian embassy in Beirut.

 In the 2006 war, Hezbollah "intelligently prepared the battlefield" and tailored their forces to the Israeli threat.
-The terrain of southern Lebanon is very favorable to the defender, and Hezbollah expanded on this advantage by anticipating how the IDF would fight and building or acquiring the infrastructure needed to hinder the IDF.
-Just as Hezbollah built large amounts of bunkers, Hezbollah also stored weapons and built infrastructure in civilian villages and towns.
+The terrain of southern Lebanon is very favorable to the defender, and Hezbollah expanded upon this advantage by anticipating how the IDF would fight and building or acquiring the infrastructure needed to hinder the IDF.
+Just as Hezbollah built large amounts of bunkers, Hezbollah stored weapons and built infrastructure in civilian villages and towns.
 This enabled Hezbollah to fight from both urban and rural areas in southern Lebanon.

-While Shiite villages in southern Lebanon are uniformly fortified with headquarters and bunkers, Hezbollah tends to operate on the outskirts of Christian and Druze villages due to lower civilian support.
-The party "skillfully exploited urban terrain" and "held strong defense fortifications in close proximity to non-combatants."
+Shiite villages in southern Lebanon are uniformly fortified with headquarters and bunkers.
+Hezbollah tends to operate on the outskirts of Christian and Druze villages due to lower civilian support.
+Hezbollah "skillfully exploited urban terrain" and "held strong defense fortifications close to non-combatants."
 Hezbollah owns large amounts of real estate in southern Lebanon and offers discounted rent in return for civilians storing weaponry in their homes.
 They extensively use civilian homes and buildings as fighting locations, with the reasoning that "a house can be destroyed, the village can be destroyed, but not the homeland."
-The group stores weapons in mosques, schools, hospitals, and other protected locations.
+Hezbollah stores weapons in mosques, schools, hospitals, and other protected locations.